CloudLabsAI-Azure/Admin-in-a-day/M04-HOL_Deploy.md

  # Admin in a day

-## M04-HOL Application Lifecycle Management and Deploying Apps
+## M04-HOL Application Lifecycle Management and Deploying Apps (Optional)

 ### Lab Scenario